 VII.
 EXPAND EQUITY AND ACCESS

-Frontline communities typically experience disproportionately negative impacts from pollution caused by the transportation sector for several reasons including, but not limited to, proximity to major roadways.
+Frontline communities are often composed of people of color and of lower-income who traditionally have been overburdened with the negative impacts from and underrepresented in decisions about transportation.
 One report from the Union of Concerned Scientists found a 66% higher exposure of air pollution from vehicles among communities of color than for white communities.
 These emissions increase the risks of asthma, cancer, and other pollution-related illnesses.
 Frontline communities also experience stronger barriers to EV adoption due to higher upfront costs and lack of access to charging infrastructure.
 These burdens and barriers warrant a targeted approach to increasing electric transportation equity and access among members of frontline communities.